crf8472/arcs-tools/BUILD.md

 #### Find unused header includes

 From time to time, I tend to mess up the includes.
-So for mere personal use, I configured a workflow for identifying unused includes that can be removed.
+So for mere personal use, I use IWYU for identifying unused includes that can be removed.

 CMake brings some support for Google's tool [include-what-you-use][1].
-If you have installed this tool, you can just use CMake to call it on the project:
+If you have installed IWYU, you can just use CMake to call it on the project:

-	$ cmake -DCMAKE_BUILD_TYPE=Debug -DIWYU=ON ..
+	$ cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_CXX_INCLUDE_WHAT_YOU_USE=$(type -p include-what-you-use) ..
 	$ cmake --build .
 2>iwuy.txt

 This runs every source file through inlcude-what-you-use instead of the actual